Bob Hazell: Leicester City to Reading

 Hazell transferred to First Division rivals Leicester City in September of the 1983–84 campaign for a fee of £100,000.
 He helped Gordon Milne's "Foxes" to post a 15th-place finish in 1984–85, but became plagued by injury problems.
 He had a brief loan spell at old club Wolves in 1985–86, but could do little to prevent Sammy Chapman's side from slipping into the Fourth Division.
-He left Filbert Street and moved on to Second Division side Reading for the 1986–87 season, but made just four league appearances for Ian Branfoot's "Royals", before leaving Elm Park.
+He was released from Filbert Street and played for Leeds United in the Yorkshire Cup.
+He moved on to Second Division side Reading for the 1986–87 season.
+He made just four league appearances for Ian Branfoot's "Royals" before leaving Elm Park.
+Reading wanted him on a short-term contract to cover for Paul Futcher, who was out with a fractured jaw.

 Port Vale

-He joined Port Vale in December 1986.
-His signing proved to be another master-stroke by manager John Rudge, and along with defensive partner Phil Sproson, Hazell quickly shored up the "Valiants" defence before the end of season run-in to steer the club out of the Third Division relegation zone to a 12th-place finish.
+Hazell joined Port Vale in December 1986.
+He was reluctant to join due to the club's dire league placement but was talked round by former Leicester teammate Mark Grew.
+His signing proved to be another master-stroke by manager John Rudge.
+Along with defensive partner Phil Sproson, Hazell quickly shored up the "Valiants" defence before the end of season run-in to steer the club out of the Third Division relegation zone to a 12th-place finish.
 He went on to serve as club captain, setting an example with his performances whilst commanding respect with his mentality and presence.
 He was the first black player to captain the club.
-He played 52 league and cup games in 1987–88, and gained some measure of revenge over Tottenham Hotspur in the FA Cup as he helped Vale to snatch a memorable 2–1 win; it was reported that he successfully intimidated Clive Allen by knocking him to the ground and telling him that "You’re going to get that for the next eighty-five minutes".
-Hazell was a regular feature in the first eleven until he received a back injury in January 1989.
-He made seventeen league appearances in Vale's 1988–89 promotion season, but injury meant he was unable to play in the play-off final victory over Bristol Rovers.
+He played 52 league and cup games in 1987–88, and gained some measure of revenge over Tottenham Hotspur in the FA Cup as he helped Vale to snatch a memorable 2–1 win; it was reported that he successfully intimidated Clive Allen by knocking him to the ground and telling him that "You're going to get that for the next eighty-five minutes".

+Hazell was a regular feature in the first XI until he received a back injury in January 1989.
+He made 17 league appearances in Vale's 1988–89 promotion season.
+However, injury meant he was unable to play in the play-off final victory over Bristol Rovers.
 Unable to overcome a back injury, he was given a free transfer in June 1989, having made 100 club appearances in all competitions at Vale Park.
+Chairman Bill Bell refused to pay up his contract as he wanted to try and sell Hazell on to another club, and so the Professional Footballers' Association (PFA) decided to pay the remainder of his contract rather than try and take the club to court over the issue.

 International career

-During his time at Wolves he represented the England under-21 and England 'B' teams.
+During his time at Wolves he represented the England Youth, playing two games in March 1977.
+He scored for the under-21 team in a 2–1 victory over Denmark in February 1979.
+He also played for the B team in 1978.